-12. Create a covered deck – and choose the best decking materials
+38. Create a covered deck – and choose the best decking materials

 Consider how much time and effort you want to spend on maintenance too.
 This beautiful decked garden room was created for BBC’s Getting the Builders In and features a composite decking material, in anthracite.

 Available from retailers such as Timbertech, composite deck boards don’t rot, warp or splinter, and require very little maintenance.

-13. Small garden decking ideas are perfect for side returns
+40. Small garden decking ideas are perfect for side returns

-Packed with all the essentials including a bistro table and chairs, bench seating area, colourful plant pots and lights, added flair comes in the shape of the canopy.
+Packed with all the essentials including a bistro table and chairs, bench seating area, colorful plant pots and lights, added flair comes in the shape of the canopy.
 It’s the perfect way to make use of an underused side return.

-14. Use decking to neatly surround a water feature
+41. Use decking to neatly surround a water feature

-17. Create bespoke decking ideas with deck lights
+43. Create bespoke decking ideas with deck lights

 Decking lighting is essential to a good-looking deck at night, and we have already covered fairy lights and solar lights for an instant effect.

 This rooftop multi-level deck has been enhanced with integrated panel lighting that accentuates the steps.
 Designed by dSpace Studio.

-18. Decking ideas for party animals?
+44. Decking ideas for party animals?
 Add a hot tub